Richard Nanula

 Richard D. Nanula was chief financial officer of Amgen Inc. and The Walt Disney Company, chief operating officer of Starwood, and chief executive officer of Broadband Sports.
 While a principal at Colony Capital, he resigned amid a sex scandal.
-He is currently the chief executive officer of PureForm Global.
+He is currently the chief executive officer of Lucy Scientific Discovery Inc.

 Early life

 Nanula was born to an African American mother and an Italian father.
 He grew up in Pasadena, California and attended the University of California, Santa Barbara, where he received a bachelor's degree in economics in 1982.
 He graduated from Harvard Business School in 1986, where he received his M.B.A.
 He later became a certified public accountant.